Jamal-Asalat/EE_Project_Portfolio/flip_flops_and_sequential_circuits/README.md

 All circuits were first verified through Multisim simulation and then implemented and tested on a breadboard using TTL integrated circuits.

 ## Implemented Circuits
-- D-type latch
+- D type latch
-- 3-bit modulo-8 synchronous counter
+- 3 bit modulo 8 synchronous counter
-- 3-bit modulo-8 ripple (asynchronous) counter
+- 3 bit modulo 8 ripple (asynchronous) counter
-- 4-bit shift register
+- 4 bit shift register

 ## Objectives
 - Analyze the behavior of flip flops and latches